-- 4.3.1 Details of the construction programme for the construction works described in this CMS are provided in the CoP submitted for approval (required under Condition 10 of the s36 consent and Condition 3.2.2.3 of the OfTW Marine Licence). - 4.3.2 For ease of reference the key milestone dates for the construction works described in this are provided in Table 4.1. - Table 4.1 Summary of Key Milestone Dates for Construction Activity Described by this CMS
+4.3.1 Details of the construction programme for the works described in this CMS are provided in the approved Construction Programme (CoP) consent plan (required under Condition 10 of the Section 36 Consent and Condition 3.2.2.3 of the OfTW Marine Licence) (LF000005-PLN-138).
+It is currently anticipated that the offshore construction works will be carried out year-round and around the clock (i.e. 24 hour working, 7 days a week unless noted otherwise).
+Key Contractors